mateusgs/rs_codec/README.md

 The top level .vhd files are: rs_decoder.vhd and rs_decoder

-If you look the directory structure, inside the projects (rs_decoder and rs_encoder) there are for folders:
+If you look the directory structure, inside the projects (rs_decoder and rs_encoder) there are four folders:

 rtl - VHDL implementation of the IP \
 sim - RTL simlulation scripts using Mentor ModelSim Student Edition \